-I hope the following will be a welcome resource for Members of Parliament and their caseworker staff, to better support their constituents and help to improve the lives of the Armed Forces community.
+I hope this guide will be a welcome resource for local councillors, to better support their residents and help to improve the lives of the Armed Forces community.

 The vast majority of serving personnel, veterans and their families lead fulfilling lives and make a positive contribution to our local communities but for some, additional support may be required, and that is where RBL can step in.
 We work in partnership with both national and local statutory services and other charitable organisations.
 The sharing of expertise, resources, and experience between these services and charities like RBL, results in quick and effective action to support those most in need.
 I invite you to join that partnership of support by developing your understanding of the present-day Armed Forces community, and the services that exist to help them.